MathsJam/mathsjam-site/gathering/uk/archive/2024/index.md

 title: MathsJam Gathering 2024
 ---

 This is a list of talks which were given at the 2024 MathsJam Gathering, including links to slides where available.
+If you spot any mistakes on this page, or would like to update the description of your talk, use the 'Edit this page' link at the bottom with a GitHub account to propose changes and make a pull request.

 The list of [Saturday Night Table activities]({{site.url}}/gathering/uk/archive/2024/tables) which ran at the 2024 gathering can be found here.